nvim-lua/kickstart.nvim/README.md

-# kickstart.nvim
+# Python Devbox with kickstart.nvim -

 ### Python Devbox

-There is a docker file available , using that you can create your development environment This will have kickstart.nvim plugin installed in it.
+There is a docker file available , using that you can create your development environment This will have all the plugins in kickstart.nvim installed in it.
+I have added python debug support and neotree as extra

 ```
 docker build -t devbox -f devbox.Dockerfile .